 My Pick: Essential Travel Gift Set

-It's always been a moral dilemma to buy luxury products, as they used to promise this luxury lifestyle with no real regard to their impact on our environment.
-But with the change in the air, it's exciting to see the industry finally make some actual progress to become more mindful and more sustainable.
-There are many products and brands out there now trying to lift their standards for our planet, and for our future, and hopefully they pave the way for every brand to follow suit.
+It's always been a moral dilemma to buy luxury products with promises of a luxurious lifestyle with no genuine regard for their impact on our environment.
+But with the change in the air, it's exciting to see the industry finally make some progress to become more mindful and sustainable.
+Many products and brands are now trying to lift their standards for our planet and our future.
+Hopefully, they will pave the way for every brand to follow suit.

 Emma Jade has been a trained esthetician for over 15 years.
 She is a sustainable skincare writer, educating and building awareness around proper skin health that doesn't cost the earth.